ergodone/KinesisBLE/README.md

 # About this fork

+Adds support for the Kinesis Advantage or Professional keyboard to the original KinesisBLE design.
+Also makes the PCB slightly smaller which should help minimize cost.
+The redesign has been done in open-source and free Kicad which should help future development.

-Hardware only - see the hardware Readme.
+Hardware only - see the hardware Readme but ZMK is supported on the board in addition to mikewudev's firmware.
+See my [ZMK repository](https://github.com/ergodone/zmk).

 # Wireless Kinesis Advantage BLE (Bluetooth Low Energy)

 Turns the [Kinesis Advantage Keyboard](https://www.kinesis-ergo.com/shop/advantage2/) keyboard into a wireless BLE keyboard with a few extra features.
-Built with Adafruit's nRF52 Feather Arduino boards.
+Built with Adafruit's nRF52 Feather Express Arduino boards.

 For instructions, see the **[wiki](https://github.com/sysdevmike/KinesisBLE/wiki)**.
 For more details on the build check out the **[project](https://hackaday.io/project/161578-wireless-ble-kinesis-advantage-custom-controller)**.